 I am finishing a thesis for my Masters in Philosophy.
 Fittingly enough, I prefer the Socratic method when tutoring.
 I find that most students have the ability to answer most questions for themselves with a few properly directed questions from a good tutor.
 I also find that this method builds confidence in the student I am tutoring.
 This confidence is really helpful if your child underperforms due to test anxiety.
 I have developed syllabi for Introduction to Philosophy and Critical Thinking courses at San Francisco State University, as well as instructed those courses based on the syllabi I created.
 Along with lecturing for 3 classroom hours a week per course, I held two office hours a week per course.
 Office hours consist of one on one instruction with students that feel they need extra help in the course I was teaching.
 In philosophy, I focus on Theory of knowledge and Philosophy of Science.
 I grew up the oldest of six, and tutored most of my siblings in a variety of subjects as they grew up.
 I have been an instructor of some sort for a decade now, initially serving in the US Marine Corps teaching company standard operating procedures to new Marines out of boot camp, then continuing as a civilian skydiving instructor.
 I still teach skydiving today.
 I have lived many places, but I love southern California the most.
 This state is the only place I have lived where I can surf in the morning and climb a mountain that afternoon.
 I love the outdoors and I love physical activity.
 Most of all, I really love to teach.
 It has been the unifying theme in my life, and my passion.

-U C Riverside - BA, Philosophy
+Undergraduate Degree: U C Riverside - Bachelor in Arts, Philosophy

-San Francisco State University - MA, Philosophy
+Graduate Degree: San Francisco State University - Master of Arts, Philosophy

 SAT Math: 720